sbt/sbt-native-packager/src/sphinx/formats/rpm.rst

 ~~~~~~~~~~~~~~~

 rpm repackages jars by default (described in this `blog post`_) in order to optimize jars.
-This behaviour is turned off by default with this setting.
+This behaviour is turned off by default with this setting:

 .. code-block:: scala

     rpmBrpJavaRepackJars := false

-Note that this appends content to your ``Pre`` definition, so make sure not to override it.
+Note that this *appends* content to your ``Pre`` definition, so make sure not to override it.
 For more information on this topic follow these links:

 * `issue #195`_